 He is an experienced executive, chairman and company director.
-Andrew serves on a number of boards including Cancer Council Victoria and the Melbourne Symphony Orchestra.
-He is also a Professorial Fellow at Monash University.
+Andrew serves on a number of boards and is also a Professorial Fellow at Monash University.

 Previous board roles include Chairman of the Telecommunications Industry Ombudsman Council and serving on the boards of the Transport Accident Commission, Grampians Water and the East Grampians Health Service.

 Andrew’s professional career includes executive and operational roles in the utilities, telecommunications, information technology and professional services industries, primarily in Australia and North America.
 He was also the Victorian Government Commissioner to the Americas, based in San Francisco.

-A former McKinsey & Co. consultant, Andrew holds a Bachelor of Mechanical Engineering with first class honours from Monash University and an MBA from Georgetown University in Washington DC.
+A former McKinsey & Co. consultant, Andrew holds a Bachelor of Engineering with first class honours from Monash University and an MBA from Georgetown University in Washington DC.
 He is a member of the Australian Institute of Company Directors.

 The Office performs the following roles:

-- facilitating the referral and resolution of complaints received from concerned residents about planned or operating wind farms, large-scale solar farms (5 MW or more) and energy storage facilities such as large-scale batteries (1 MW or more) and new major transmission projects.
+- facilitating the referral and resolution of complaints received from concerned residents about proposed or operating wind farms, large-scale solar farms (5 MW or more) and energy storage facilities such as large-scale batteries (1 MW or more) and new major transmission projects.

 - providing greater transparency on information related to wind farms, large-scale solar farms, energy storage facilities and new major transmission projects in Australia; and

-- identifying and promoting best practices related to the planning, development and operation of wind farms, including standards and compliance, complaint handling procedures and community engagement.
+- identifying and promoting best practices related to the planning, development and operation of energy projects, including standards and compliance, complaint handling procedures and community engagement.

 The Commissioner also draws on the work of the Independent Scientific Committee on Wind Turbines

-The Commissioner will work collaboratively with all levels of government, scientists, industry and the community to resolve complaints from communities about proposed and operational wind farms, large scale solar farms (5 MW or more) and storage facilities, such as large scale batteries (1 MW or more) and new major transmission projects.
+The Commissioner will work collaboratively with all levels of government, scientists, experts, industry and the community to resolve complaints from community members about proposed and operational wind farms, large scale solar farms (5 MW or more) and storage facilities, such as large scale batteries (1 MW or more) and new major transmission projects.

 The Commissioner will refer complaints about wind farms, large scale solar farms and storage facilities to relevant authorities and help ensure that they are properly addressed.

 The Commissioner will lead efforts to promote best practices, information availability, and provide a central, trusted source for dissemination of information.